Draggie306/CheatSheets/A level/source/Computer Science.md

 ### Pipelining
-Pipelining is a technique used by most modern processors so inc
+Pipelining is a technique used by most modern processors so increase the overall performance of the processor.

 ### Contemporary Processor Architectures